TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/Index.rst

 #.
 To get a better understanding of the documentation and the conventions
    used, it can't hurt to look at :ref:`basic-principles`
 #.
 Familiarize yourself with the language (reST and sphinx) by looking
-   at the source of existing docs, reading :ref:`general-conventions` and the beginning of :ref:`Formatting-with-reST`.
+   at the source of existing docs (click on "View page source" at the bottom of any documenation page) and reading:

+   * :ref:`general-conventions`
+   * and the beginning of :ref:`Formatting-with-reST`

 #.
 Make your changes.
 Start small.